 A white card in Australia is a certification that is required for anyone who wants to work in the construction industry.
 It is also known as a Construction Induction Card or a General Construction Induction Card.

-The white card is issued after completing a training course that covers topics such as workplace health and safety, hazard identification, and risk management.
+The white card is issued after completing a training course covering workplace health and safety, hazard identification, and risk management.

 It is mandatory for anyone who wants to work on a construction site in Australia, including workers, supervisors, and managers.